0xPolygonMiden/compiler/docs/README.md

 # Miden Compiler Docs

-This directory contains the sources for the [Miden Compiler Documentation](https://0xpolygonmiden.github.io/compiler/).
+This directory contains the sources for the [Miden Compiler Documentation](https://docs.polygon.technology/miden/compiler/).).

-All doc files are written in Markdown, and are converted into an online book using the [mdBook](https://github.com/rust-lang/mdBook) utility.
+All doc files are written in Markdown, and are converted into an online book using [mkdocs](https://squidfunk.github.io/mkdocs-material/).

 # License